-Our operations are also partially supported by U.S. government grants awarded to us to support our HIV, Zika and Lassa Fever vaccine programs.
-As of December 31, 2018, there was \$2,589,247 of unused grant funds remaining and available for use during 2019 and 2020.
+Our current operations are also partially supported by a U.S. government grant awarded to us to support our Lassa Fever vaccine program.
+As of December 31, 2019, there was \$1,605,505 of unused grant funds remaining and available for use during 2020.
 We are pursuing additional support from the federal government for our vaccine programs; however, as we progress to the later stages of our vaccine development activities, government financial support may be more difficult to obtain, or may not be available at all.
 Furthermore, there is some risk that actual funding for grants could be delayed, cut back, or eliminated due to government budget constraints.
 Therefore, it will be necessary for us to look to other sources of funding to finance our development activities.

-We expect that our current working capital, combined with proceeds from current government grants and committed sources of equity capital will be sufficient to support our planned level of operations into the third quarter of 2019.
+We expect that our current working capital, combined with proceeds from current government grants and committed sources of equity capital will be sufficient to support our planned level of operations into the second quarter of 2020.
 We will need to raise additional funds to significantly advance our vaccine development programs and to continue our operations.
 In order to meet our operating cash flow needs we plan to seek sources of non-dilutive capital through government grant programs and clinical trial support.
 We may also plan additional offerings of our equity securities, debt, or convertible debt instruments.
 Should the financing we require to sustain our working capital needs be unavailable or prohibitively expensive when we require it, the consequences could have a material adverse effect on our business, operating results, financial condition and prospects.